ymv/ex_banking/README.md

 Decimal precision of two places is specified.
-That does not map cleanly to binary places, so while large precision inconsistencies (like `deposit("foo", 0.126, "bar")`) can be rejected with `:wrong_arguments`, small ones should be accepted, as they are artifacts of encoding.
+That does not map cleanly to binary places, so while large precision inconsistencies (like `deposit("foo", 0.126, "bar")`) can be rejected with `:wrong_arguments`, small ones should be accepted, as they are artefacts of encoding.